AntonioFasano/filleR/README.md

-Here to overalay our text over we will use the open source  cross platform  [Apache PDFbox](http://pdfbox.apache.org) and particularly the java based [PDFBox Command Line Tools](http://pdfbox.apache.org/commandline/).
-Before starting make sure  that both [pdfbox-app](http://pdfbox.apache.org/downloads.html) and the single page form to be filled (`form.pdf`) are available from R working path.
-As an alternative, you may want to adjust the path occurring in the following code accordance with yours.
-For portability reason, we will run shell command via R, so we start initialiting PDFBox with:
+Here to overlay our text over we will use the open source  and cross platform  [Apache PDFbox](http://pdfbox.apache.org) and particularly the java based [PDFBox Command Line Tools](http://pdfbox.apache.org/commandline/).
+Before starting make sure  that both [pdfbox-app](http://pdfbox.apache.org/downloads.html) and the single page form to be filled (`form.pdf`) are available from the R working path.
+As an alternative, you may want to adjust the path occurring in the following code in accordance to yours.
+For portability reason, we will run the PDFBox shell commands via R.

+We start initialising PDFBox and related variables:

     PDFBOX="java -jar pdfbox-app-1.8.2.jar"    #Modify this lines to match your system, version and path TEMP='temp.pdf'; FORM='form.pdf'; FILLED='form-filled.pdf'                  #... and your form files

-First we need to replicate the single-page form for the number of overlay pages using  the [PDFMerger](http://pdfbox.apache.org/commandline/) command, the synopsis is:
+We now create a temporary PDF  replicating the single-page form for the number of overlay pages using  the [PDFMerger](http://pdfbox.apache.org/commandline/) command, the synopsis is:

     java -jar pdfbox-app-x.y.z.jar PDFMerger <Source PDF files (2 ..n)> <Target PDF file>